MR. SILVERS' ART CLASSROOM

 Picture

-Study of light practice drawing using oil pastel on paper for 2D2 Studio Art.
+Study of light drawing, using oil pastel on paper (2D1 Studio Art).

 Glazed Coil Pot, 7.5 x 12 inches.
 Created by a student in 3D1 Studio Art.